 While these precautions did not solve the underlying problems, they did allow for consistent debugging.
-What initially appeared to be many different failures were shown, in fact, to be different manifestations of a single problem; the failure of the QPLL or FPGA DCM to lock onto the TTC clock was due to poorquality or non-existent input clocks; this was demonstrated to be closely related to the TTCrx failing to enter the correct boot mode, while failure of the I2C bus was shown to be associated with the failure of the TTCrx to activate.
-Various explanations were considered, including the possibility of a short circuit on the address line incorrectly setting the boot mode, a firmware fault causing the same problem, an incorrect or floating input on one of the reset pins, slow power-up causing the device to boot incorrectly, noise or a marginal voltage on the power supply or a poor-quality differential input signal.
+What initially appeared to be many different failures were shown, in fact, to be different manifestations of problems with the TTCrx: the failure of the QPLL or FPGA DCM to lock onto the TTC clock was due to poor-quality or non-existent clock signals from the TTCrx; this was demonstrated to be closely related to the TTCrx failing to enter the correct boot mode, whilst failure of the I2C bus was shown to be associated with the failure of the TTCrx to activate.
+Various explanations of the TTCrx problems were considered, including the possibility of a short circuit on the address line incorrectly setting the boot mode, a firmware fault causing the same problem, an incorrect or floating input on one of the reset pins, slow power-up causing the device to boot incorrectly, noise or a marginal voltage on the power supply or a poor-quality differential input signal.
 These causes were successively excluded to the point where it was decided that the only remaining sensible option was replacement of the TTCrx itself: whilst this improved the stability of many boards, it did not eliminate the errors on all boards, this indicating that the problem was, most likely, external to the TTCrx and that some components were less sensitive to this problem than others.